Written by Gillian Clark

 About the Playwright

-Gillian Clark (she/her) is a disabled multidisciplinary theatre creator and the artistic co-director of Keep Good (Theatre) Company.
+Gillian Clark is a disabled multidisciplinary theatre creator and the artistic co-director of Keep Good (Theatre) Company.
 She is a settler of European descent who resides in Tiohtià:ke/Mooniyang/Montréal, with a large part of her heart in Kjipuktuk/Halifax.
 Gillian is a graduate of the National Theatre School’s playwriting program and aims to create with joy, care and risk.
-Her plays include: The Ruins (Two Planks and a Passion Theatre), Let’s Try This Standing and Adventures (Keep Good (Theatre) Company).
+Her plays include: Trojans Girls and the Outhouse of Atreus (Outside the March, Factory Theatre, Neworld Theatre), The Ruins (Two Planks and a Passion Theatre), Let’s Try This Standing and Adventures (Keep Good (Theatre) Company).
 She has held residencies with Nightswimming, Outside the March, 2b theatre and Two Planks and a Passion Theatre.
-Gillian is grateful for everyone who has intersected and shaped the community of New Troy in one way or another.

 About the Director

-Mitchell Cushman is a director, creator, and founding Artistic Director of Outside the March, one of Canada’s leading immersive theatre companies.
-His work has been seen on stages as large as the The Stratford Festival and The Royal Alexandra Theatre, in spaces as intimate as kindergarten classrooms and living rooms, and in locales as far flung as London, New York, Whitehorse, Edinburgh, Munich, Finland and Japan.
-Since the onset of the pandemic, he has been exploring new possibilities for live performance, co-creating the internationally-acclaimed telephonic adventure The Ministry of Mundane Mysteries (OtM), the “Grand Act of Theatre” Something Bubbled, Something Blue (NAC/TIFT/OtM), and directing a feature film adaptation of the award-winning Lessons in Temperament.
+Mitchell Cushman is a director, creator, & founding Artistic Director of Outside the March, one of Canada’s leading immersive theatre companies.
+His work has been seen on stages as large as the The Stratford Festival & The Royal Alexandra Theatre, in spaces as intimate as kindergarten classrooms and living rooms, and in locales as far flung as London, New York, Whitehorse, Edinburgh, Munich, Finland and Japan.
+Since the onset of the pandemic, he has been exploring new possibilities for live performance, co-creating the internationally-acclaimed telephonic adventure The Ministry of Mundane Mysteries (OtM), the “Grand Act of Theatre” Something Bubbled, Something Blue (NAC/TIFT/OtM), & directing a feature film adaptation of the award-winning Lessons in Temperament.
 In 2015 he co-created the award-winning Brantwood – Canada’s largest exploration of immersive musical theatre.
-In 2018, he co-created and director the intercontinental three-day immersive experience, The Curious Voyage.
+In 2018, he co-created and director the intercontinental 3 day immersive experience, The Curious Voyage.
 Other favourite directing credits include: The Tape Escape, The Flick, Dr. Silver, Jerusalem, Lessons in Temperament; The Ex-Boyfriend Yard Sale; TomorrowLoveTM, Mr. Burns, Vitals, Terminus, Passion Play, Mr. Marmalade (Outside the March); Treasure Island, Breath of Kings, Possible Worlds (Stratford); Hand to God; The Aliens (Coal Mine); Merrily We Roll Along (YES Theatre); Hand to God (RMTC).
-Mitchell has been the recipient of the Siminovitch protégé award, a Dora Award for Outstanding Direction, three Dora Awards for Outstanding Production, and his productions have received 14 Toronto Theatre Critics Awards.
+Mitchell has been the recipient of the Siminovitch protégé award, a Dora Award for Outstanding Direction, 3 Dora Awards for Outstanding Production, and 14 Toronto Theatre Critics Awards.
 He holds an MFA degree in Directing from the University of Alberta.